 kansas association of teachers of science

-This section of the web site (so far only one page) is being set up to provide a place to share information about the total eclipse of the sun which will occur on Aug 21, just a little over two months away.
-Information suitable for inclusion can be sent to: firstname.lastname@example.org.
+This section of the web site (so far only one page) is being set up to provide a place to share information about the total eclipse of the sun which will occur next month on Aug 21.
+Information suitable for inclusion can be sent to: email@example.com.

-We'll begin with a NASA webinar for Jun 8 and follow with a letter from NSTA Informal Science Director Dennis Schatz.
+We'll begin with two letters from NSTA Informal Science Director Dennis Schatz.

 Please consider helping your local library in this effort to inform the public.
 You can find a map showing libraries near you that are involved in distributing glasses at http://www.starnetlibraries.org/.
 Suggestions for how your students can be Eclipse Outreach Agents to assist libraries, your school and other community groups are in the March issues of Science Scope and The Science Teacher.
 If you are planning to go see the total eclipse, you can still be a hero for your librarian in the months before the eclipse.